 I pre-warned the boys that the Easter Bunny might not be allowed to travel – and then the New Zealand Prime Minister declared that the Easter Bunny should be classified as a Key Worker and they were ecstatic.
 Or eggstatic.
 You know I can’t help myself.

 So the Easter Bunny got himself together, packed those baskets with Easter goodies and on Easter Sunday 2020, he popped those rainbow eggs all over our garden, trying to make the best of it all.
-He wrote on the windows and he wrote on the wall with paint sticks and he filled the trampoline with pastel balloons.
+He wrote on the windows and he wrote on the wall with paint sticks and he filled our trampoline [one of the best children’s trampolines we’ve ever had – 10 years and still standing!] with pastel balloons.
 He also pooped jellybeans all over the path and sprinkled chocolate coins as he went.
 It wasn’t bad at all.
 He even ate his carrot neeblers we made him.
 I can’t say neeblers without singing the song from Bugs Bunny and Daffy Duck’s cartoon.

 The boys woke up on Easter morning and as usual waited for the all clear before they came down.
 It’s like a boy-holding pen at the top of the landing where they dare not peep too far.
 Haha.
 Finding the Easter Baskets comes first.
 Three little sets of peepers start searching the room as they come down the stairs, looking for any hint that a magical character has been.

 I love making the Easter baskets up – but this year they weren’t [obviously] great – but I do love knowing what’s in other people’s Easter baskets, so in ours we had…

 - Easter Glasses